-Ireland isn’t just the master of dark stout and curvy liqueurs, it’s also the king of whiskey makers.
 Possessing very different processes to its scotch and bourbon cousins, there’s an awful lot more to the drink than first meets the eye.
-To help connoisseurs-in the-making navigate the bar at the magnificent Ashford Castle or the nearby Lodge at Ashford Castle, we’ve compiled 15 lesser-known facts about Irish whiskey – the water of life!
+Here we have compiled 15 lesser-known facts about Irish Whiskey – the water of life!

 - Irish whiskey is made by blending pot-stilled malted, unmalted and corn-based whiskey.
 The malted one is dried in a closed kiln, away from fire and smoke (differentiating it from the whiskies over the Irish Sea).

 - Possessing a delicate sweet, toasty, honey-like flavour, Irish whiskey is known for being smooth, warm and slightly sweet.

 - If you want to be considered a savant, do not ask for an Irish whiskey with ice (i.e. 'on the rocks').
 Requesting anything that detracts from the flavour is viewed as the act of a philistine in this neck of the woods.

 - Irish Whiskey is so popular that it’s been continually increasing in American volume and sales for the last 15 years.